tj-wells/coti-docker-method/README.md

 # Upgrading Your Node Version

-Your node version can be updated by following the following steps:
+Upgrading your Coti node version is easy using Docker, and can be done in the following two steps:

 1. Update the new version number in your .env file
 2. Run `docker-compose up` to download and run the new version in the foreground, or `docker-compose up -d` to do so in the background